mitch-zink/snowflake-table-comparison/README.md

 ## Roadmap
 - Bug | External browser authentication doesn't work with the [streamlit hosted web version](https://snow-table-comparison.streamlit.app/), only locally
-- Documentation | Rename the app name that appears at the top of the page from app to Table Comparison - Snowflake

 ## Setup Instructions